Wendelcorp/Advanced-colors/README.md

 # Advanced Colors

-Advanced Colors is a lightening fast swatch tool for designers and developers.
+A lightening fast swatch tool for designers and developers.

 ## How to use it